bob123456678/TrainControl/src/examples/Readme.md

 These preferred functons are set by right-clicking on any keyboard button in the Locomotive Control tab of the UI, and are automatically saved.
 Therefore, they cannot be specified in the autonomy JSON.
 However, if you want to avoid turning off the functions on arrival you can set `turnOffFunctionsOnArrival` to `false`.
 A good reason to use this is to keep operating sounds / lights on between paths.

-From v1.10.0, all locomotive configuration is nested within the `loc` array (on the stationed point) for better semantics and readability, so variables are no longer prefixed by "loc".

-Unless the `speed` is specified, each locomotive's preferred speed will be used (as set in the Locomotive Control UI).
+Unless the `speed` is specified within the `loc` array, each locomotive's preferred speed will be used (as set in the TrainControl UI).
 If neither is set, the program will revert to `defaultLocSpeed`.
 The optional `arrivalFunc` and `departureFunc` function numbers will be toggled when the locomotive is about to reach its destination and about to depart, respectively.
+All these settings can be changed by right-clicking on any point within the graph UI.